cs1302uga/cs1302-str-list/README.md

 	   testing your code, you will replace `OracleStringList` with `ArrayStringList` and `LinkedStringList`.
    - [ ] Read both of them again!
 This time, you may be able to answer some of your own questions.

-1. Before you write any code (Suggested Deadline: Thursday, February 13th - 13 days before deadline):
+1. Before you write any code (Suggested Deadline: Monday, February 17th - 9 days before the first bonus deadline):

    - [ ] For each method in the interface, make sure you understand how to call each method and what a user expects to happen when calling that method on an object of an implementing class.
 For example, what